qwertyjuju/Cgame/README.md

 # Cgame
-game with C programming langage and SDL
+game with C programming langage and SDLgame in C with SDL